spray/spray/docs/documentation/spray-can/http-server.rst

 its deadline for completing the request will the ``HttpServer`` complete the request itself with a "hard-coded" error response (which you can change by overriding the ``timeoutResponse`` method).

+.. _HttpServer Send Confirmations:

 Send Confirmations
 ~~~~~~~~~~~~~~~~~~

-If not disabled in the server config via the ``ack-sends`` setting the server dispatches ``SentOk`` messages to the
+If required the server can reply with a "send confirmation" message to every response (part) coming in from the
+handler.
+You request a send confirmation by modifying a response part with the ``withSentAck`` method.
+For example,
-handler as soon as a response (part) has been successfully written to the connections socket.
-This confirmation message
+the following handler logic receives the String "ok" as an actor message after the response has been successfully
+written to the connections socket:

+.. includecode:: code/docs/HttpServerExamplesSpec.scala
+   :snippet: example-2

-can be used, for example, to trigger the sending of the next response part in a response streaming scenario.
-With such
+Confirmation messages are especially helpful for triggering the sending of the next response part in a response
-a design the application will never produce more data than the network can handle.
+streaming scenario, since with such a design the application will never produce more data than the network can handle.

-``SentOk`` messages are always sent to the sender of the last response part received for a request.
-Note that this
+Send confirmations are always dispatched to the actor, which sent the respective response (part).
-doesn't necessarily have to be the one that sent the part.
-For example, consider the following sequence of actions
-after a request has been received by the handler actor:

-- The handler actor sends a ``ChunkedResponseStart`` and waits for a ``SentOk``.
-- Actor ``A`` sends a ``MessageChunk`` and waits for a ``SentOk``.
-- Actor ``B`` sends a ``MessageChunk`` and *does not* wait for a ``SentOk``.
-- Actor ``C`` sends a ``MessageChunk`` right after ``B`` has sent its chunk.

-In this example it might be that the server receives the chunk from ``C`` before the send confirmation for the chunk
-from ``B`` has arrived from the :ref:`IOBridge`.
-In this case ``C`` will receive two ``SentOk`` messages.
-Since, in practice such actor setups should be quite rare we have decided to accept this limitation in exchange for
-the simplicity and better performance of the current implementation.

 Closed Notifications